 In the following section we provide a narrative literature review (Grant & Booth, 2009), to support the need for criticality in the field of EEE and to contextualise the usefulness of GCC.
 We start by pointing to long expressed issues about the contested and problematic nature of EEE in relation to schools, the setting we practice in, which implicitly require the development of educators and their reflective capacity.
 We then turn to summarising more recent and explicit calls for greater criticality in the field of EEE.

 In the seminal paper ‘Schools and Enterprise’, Jamieson (1984) asserted “There can be few school activities which raise quite so many educational, organisational, political, and economic questions.” (p.
 20).
 For schoolteachers, enterprise education raises questions regarding the relationship between enterprise related knowledge and subject knowledge, the usefulness of knowledge gained through an enterprise activity and the pedagogy needed in order for students to gain practical wisdom and skills through an activity (Jamieson, 1984, p.
 26).
 Whilst Jamieson concluded optimistically that the spirit of enterprise could be a “radical irritant” to traditional assumptions in education (Jamieson, 1984, p.
-27)., other authors started to identify assumptions within enterprise education that could hold back its development Authors discussed issues such as the problematic and contested meanings of enterprise education (Gibb, 1987; Grant, 1986), the potential to reproduce corporate hegemony and education for capitalism (Crompton, 1987), and ethical concerns re the development of negative entrepreneurial profiles (Caird, 1990).
+27), other authors started to identify assumptions within enterprise education that could hold back its development.
+Authors discussed issues such as the problematic and contested meanings of enterprise education (Gibb, 1987; Grant, 1986), the potential to reproduce corporate hegemony and education for capitalism (Crompton, 1987), and ethical concerns re the development of negative entrepreneurial profiles (Caird, 1990).
 The engagement and training of educators and staff to be aware of, and work with, these issues was considered a crucial strand in effective policy programming (Gibb, 1987, p.
 36).
 Teachers were seen as central to the design and delivery of enterprise education in order to encourage an “educational response to social and economic changes” (Crompton, 1987, p.
 10, emphasis added).
 Acknowledging these issues also meant acknowledging that enterprise education did not (and does not), lend itself to value free study (Gibb, 1987, p.
 12).

 In terms of primary schools in academic literature, they were seen responding to the calls to develop enterprise in education, with case studies offering examples of the benefits and challenges (Crawshaw 1996; Raven-Hill, 1996; Iredale, 1996; Bishop, 1997).
 However, reviewing the progress of enterprise education in schools, many years later, Gibb (2008) was still arguing that teachers should “own” the development of enterprise, for example, familiarising themselves with concepts and outcomes, designing experiments and innovation and evaluating successes and failures (Gibb, 2008, p.11).
 His ongoing concern was that there was limited exploration of the meanings of enterprise education, and its link (or not) to broader educational goals, which hindered its development (Gibb, 2008, p.
 14).
 These discussions persistently underscore the role of teachers in the development of EEE, and the need for them to be involved in debating it as a concept and designing and reflecting on it in practice, implicitly articulating the importance of informed and critical educators.